 8. Ask for your clients’ opinion

 Constructive criticism can help make your business prosper and can grow your restaurant.
 Send client satisfaction surveys and see why your clients appreciate your business.
 Also, clients can have suggestions about how you can make improvements.
-Perhaps they want to see more of one certain kind of dish, or they have noticed problems when making orders online.
+Perhaps they want to see more of one specific kind of dish, or they have noticed problems when making orders online.
 This feedback will help your business grow continuously, and your clients will be thankful that their opinion is being taken into account.

 9. Create and maintain high sales by big orders

 Have you ever noticed how even the smallest restaurants offer their most delicious dishes for parties or business reunions?
 You can also implement this strategy.
-Choose between your dishes the one you can offer in orders of big quantity, and offer it in beautiful and practical presentations, and at competing prices.
+Choose between your dishes the one you can offer in orders of large quantities, and present it in beautiful and practical presentations and at competing prices.
 Encourage your clients to visit your restaurant’s location or online page to buy your unprecedented offers.
-These sales will help you make your product known, make additional sales and, hopefully, satisfy the needs of your clients, making your business grow.
+These sales will help you make your product known, make additional sales, and, hopefully, satisfy the needs of your clients, making your business grow.

 10. Offer entertainment

 This is a proven strategy to get more customers through your door.
 One rule here: it has to be free entertainment.
 This investment doesn’t have to break the bank since many performers will agree to be on stage for free in return for exposure and advertisement.
 If you are not sure what route to follow, try to mix up the type of entertainment you offer your clientele (from magicians to stand up comedy or a local band) until you find a formula that works.
 Then you can work on a regular contract with the artist or artists of your choice.
 It doesn’t hurt to ask, either.
 Simply ask your regular customers what kind of live entertainment they would enjoy the most.

 11. Offer happy hour promotions